isaQllis/isaQllis/README.md

 At this time I'm student of System Analysis and Development at the Federal Institute Of Bahia.
 I'm very exciting about what I've been learning and what is next!

-Curruently I've been working in my first scientific research in Bioinformatic and Data Science.

 #### Programming Languages that I've been studying:

 - C